chennanni/chennanni.github.io/_posts/2015-12-28-how-i-build-my-blog-with-jekyll.md

 ## 4. Host the blog in github

 Of course you want to put your blog site online.
 One way is to buy a domain and hosting server, another way is to host with github-pages.
-To do this, create a new project in github, upload your entire local blog folder to github. (except `.site` which is a temp folder for rendering the site, github-pages will generate this folder by itself)
+To do this, create a new project with the name of "username.github.io" in github, upload your entire local blog folder to github. (except `.site` which is a temp folder for rendering the site, github-pages will generate this folder by itself)

-And you should be able to access the blog in the url of "https://github.com/username/project-name".
+And you should be able to access the blog in the url of "http://username.github.io/".

 ### optional: install github-pages